prateekrastogi/publishment/src/content/getting-started.md

 draft: false
 ---

-Scan headlines for patterns of correlated cross-occurrences.
+Scan headlines for the patterns of correlated cross-occurrences.

 **Headlines containing singular quotation marks `(e.g."")` or colons `(e.g.;)` might be headliners.**